Gameboy Development Forum

 The VRAM consists of a 96-character 1bpp font copied in per Keith's tutorial (&8000 - &85FF), then a couple of 2bpp spritemaps at &8600.
 Without specifically referring to the Listing file, bgb debugger, or manually tracking bytes, is there a way to know and/or refer to each bitmap copied into VRAM?

 I am very new to GB development and assembly in general, but have recently come to understand how bitplanes fit into &8000 - &8FFF VRAM and how the TileMap &9800 - &9BFF contains pointers to VRAM offsets.
-After banging my head on some bits, I came up with the function below to convert a VRAM address into its TileNumber offset, but would like a sane method of finding desired VRAM addresses:
+I found the 16-bit bitshift routine below on ChilliAnt's website and use it to convert a VRAM address into its TileNumber offset:

 Code: